kevin-kaixu/multi_view_ram/README.md

 ```
 $ th retrive_demo.lua
 ```
-the results are saved in the folder `retrive_res`.
+the results are saved in the folder `retrive_res`.(note: if encounter an error due to ViewSelect.lua, you can fix it by uncommenting the line 35 in ViewSelect.lua)
 <br>

 ### Example output by retrive_demo.lua